-Kristina Montague is Managing Partner of the JumpFund, with over $5 million under management in both funds focused on providing growth capital to women-led ventures.
-She is also a partner in Next Wave US Impact Fund, a national effort to engage more women investors interested in impact-focused ventures.
+Kristina Montague is Managing Partner of the JumpFund, an early stage investment fund with over $7M under management comprised of majority female investors focused on providing growth capital to women-led ventures in the Southeast US.
+She is also a partner in Next Wave Impact Fund, a national effort to engage and educate women investors interested in impact-focused ventures.
 Previously, Kristina served as Assistant Dean of External Affairs at the University of Tennessee at Chattanooga's College of Business, where she developed her passion for supporting and encouraging women as business leaders.
-Kristina focuses her philanthropic and nonprofit work in the areas of education, entrepreneurship and social equity.
-Kristina is the vice chair of the board of directors for Launch Chattanooga and the Company Lab, and serves on the board of the Enterprise Center, Tennessee Aquarium and is a trustee of the Footprint Foundation.
-She is also an active member of the Chattanooga Women's Leadership Institute and was recognized as a 2013 Woman of Distinction by the American Lung Association.
+Kristina lives by the philosophy "invest in the change you want to see in the world" and focuses her investment, philanthropic and nonprofit work in the areas of education, entrepreneurship and social equity.
+Kristina is currently Chair of the Company Lab in Chattanooga, and serves on the boards of Launch Tennessee, Chattanooga's Enterprise Center and the Tennessee Aquarium.
+She is a trustee of the Footprint Foundation and active member of the Chattanooga Women's Leadership Institute.

-Dr. Shelley Provost is co-founder and CEO at Torch whose mission it is to make the internet a wonderful place for kids to grow up.
-In 2010, she left her psychotherapy practice for the world of startups.
-In addition to being GP at the JumpFund, Shelley is a partner at venture capital firm Lamp Post Group.
-Shelley writes about her work on purpose, relationships, and leadership in columns for Inc. and The Huffington Post.
+Shelley Prevost is an educational psychologist and leadership coach with a diverse professional background.
+In addition to being a GP with the JumpFund, Shelley was the Director of Happiness and partner at Chattanooga-based VC firm, Lamp Post Group, and has also worked as a performance consultant and a startup CEO.
+Shelley has written about her work on purpose, relationships, workplace culture, and leadership in columns for Inc. and The Huffington Post.
 Her work has also appeared in Time, Yahoo Business, Fast Company, LifeHacker, and Business Insider.
-Passionate about helping women develop authentic leadership, Shelley gave a 2015 Tedx talk entitled "Lead Like a Girl."
+Passionate about helping women develop authentic leadership, Shelley gave a 2015 TEDx talk entitled "Lead Like a Girl."